Upper Mississippi River Valley

 I write in two categories.
 My women's fiction is about a Twin Cities millennialist with a bi-racial family and her East Prussian great-Tante, a World War II refugee.
 As young adults, the two women each deal with violence against a family member and the subsequent hushing up of what happened to their loved one--and the effect of this on their family and on their souls.

 I also write spiritual non-fiction.
 I'm currently at work on daily devotions for the month of November (or May for the Southern Hemisphere).
 I love November's neutral palette, its barren and blustery days.
 But there are some people who experience difficulty transitioning from autumn's vibrant beauty to winter's cold austerity.
 These daily devotions will offer words of encouragement and thanksgiving during the ever darkening days.

 I'm a pastor serving in the United Church of Christ along the river! (surprise, surprise!).
 From 2013-2019, I served an open and affirming church alongside an African American pastor.
-I have grown children who live nearby, at the moment!
-I enjoy walks, hikes in the state or city parks, flower and herb gardening, playing board games and card games, sharing meals or a coffee or tea with family and friends.
-Time is short and precious.
+I have grown children who live nearby.
+I enjoy walks, hikes in state or city parks, flower and herb gardening, playing board games (Settlers of Catan, Pandemic, Carcassonne) and card games, sharing meals or a coffee and tea with family and friends.
+Time is short and life is precious.

 A Scottish Life